hannahbus/website/content/projects.md

 Working Paper available upon request.

-**Climate Risk Beliefs and Extreme Weather Events**

-We revisit the question of if and how agents update their climate risk perceptions against the backdrop of extreme weather events.
-The study combines 20 years of geo-located panel data with insurance and climate data.
-We find that community damage prompts individuals to update their risk perceptions.
-Drawing from causal machine learning, we find meaningful effect heterogeneity for groups as defined by prior political and climate risk attitudes, which is consistent with a theory of directed motivational reasoning.

 **High Resolution Treatment Effects Estimation: Uncovering Effect Heterogeneities with the Modified Causal Forest** joint with Hugo Bodory and Michael Lechner